Post-traumatic arthritis

-Post-traumatic arthritis (PTA) is a form of osteoarthritis following an injury to a joint.
+Post-traumatic arthritis (PTAr) is a form of osteoarthritis following an injury to a joint.

 Classification

 Post-traumatic arthritis is a form of osteoarthritis and the former can occur after the latter.
 However, post-traumatic arthritis can also occur after the development of chronic inflammatory arthritis.

 Generally, post-traumatic arthritis is classified in two groups: post-traumatic osteoarthritis and post-traumatic inflammatory arthritis.

 Post-traumatic osteoarthritis

 Post-traumatic osteoarthritis is the most common variation of post-traumatic arthritis.
 Between 20 and 50% of all osteoarthritis cases are preceded by post-traumatic arthritis.
 Patients having post-traumatic osteoarthritis are usually younger than osteoarthritis patients without any previous physical injuries.

 Post-traumatic inflammatory arthritis

 Less common is post-traumatic inflammatory arthritis, accounting for between 2 and 25% of all post-traumatic arthritis cases.

 There are reports about a connection between previous physical injury and inflammatory arthritis, such as rheumatoid arthritis or psoriatic arthritis.